 Let’s start with some good news – the fact that we now have a functional public bike sharing system definitely is!
 The system is quite easy – just register on their website (available also in English); choose a program; pay online and use the PIN code you will receive via SMS to unlock the bike.
 No permanent residence, or any other obstacle stands between you and your yellow bike!

 Initially, more than 70 docking stations were placed around the Old Town, New Town, Petržalka and Ružinov boroughs, usually placed close to public transport stops or near cycle paths.
 The distance from every subsequent station is very close – from 300 to 500 meters.
 As for the bikes themselves, during the pilot phase there are 200 to 550 bikes.
-After March 2019, the number of bikes is planned to hit around 750.
+After March 2019, the number of bikes raised to hit around 750.
 The upcoming months will also see a mobile application where users will be able to register and pay for the service at the smart stations.

 Oh, and if you were wondering about the strange name of the service, here is a little help :) “BAjk” is a little wordplay – “BA” is a shortcut for Bratislava + “bajk” is how Slovaks write the word “bike” to be pronounced correctly in English.
 And why did the local oil refinery Slovnaft help sponsor BAjk?
 As you can probably guess, this is a joint project with the city office to adhere to their social responsibility program.